 International students and alumni possess unique skills that set them apart from others and make them marketable to employers.
 They have developed cross cultural and multilingual skills that may be a bonus for many jobs.
 International students and alumni have experience adapting to and navigating new environments.
 They are often skilled at navigating systems, developing strong support networks, and identifying mentors.
 International students and alumni will find below resources about conducting a co-op or job search in the U.S., networking and interviewing with employers, and navigating work authorization.
-This page was inspired by the resources developed by the Hiatt Career Center at Brandeis.

 Support at Wentworth

-CO-OPS + CAREERS welcomes and supports students and alumni of all international identities.
+Co-ops & Careers welcomes and supports students and alumni of all international identities.
 Finding employment as an international student or alumni can be a challenging experience and cultural differences impact the process.
 You may have questions regarding how to network and search for a co-op or job in the U.S. Additionally, you may want to seek guidance with respect to your Visa or obtaining and maintaining work authorization.

-Your CO-OP + CAREER Advisor is available by appointment to provide advice and support in regards to your co-op or job opportunities, employment rights, workplace dynamics, and your professional development.
+Your Co-op & Career Advisor is available by appointment to provide advice and support in regards to your co-op or job opportunities, employment rights, workplace dynamics, and your professional development.

 Talk with us about